nus-cs2103-AY2223S1/tp/docs/tutorials/AddRemark.md

 ## Add a placeholder element for remark to the UI

-Without getting too deep into `fxml`, let’s go on a 5 minute adventure to get some placeholder text to show up for each person.
+Without getting too deep into `fxml`, let’s go on a 5 minute adventure to get some placeholder text to show up for each exercise.

 Simply add the following to [`gim.ui.ExerciseCard`](https://github.com/se-edu/addressbook-level3/commit/850b78879582f38accb05dd20c245963c65ea599#diff-639834f1e05afe2276a86372adf0fe5f69314642c2d93cfa543d614ce5a76688).